aolabsai/ARC-AGI/README.md

 - We could try a different way to connect neighboring neurons, either in a rectangular pattern or a circular one.
 - We are thinking of making sub groups of puzzles based on the types and use different agent for each sub group.

+## How to contribute

+Fork the repo make your changes and submit a pull request

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------